Context

 Streamlining the experience

 I also added a live type search, providing instant feedback to help users quickly find specific articles without an extra page load.
+I theorized this would reduce reliance on filters in general, and help people find what they were looking for faster.

 Acquisition and retention spike post-launch